vectordotdev/timber-io/_docs/ruby/metrics.md

 ## Example 2: Timing a batch processing job

-In some cases volume is high enough that logging individual events is not feasible.
+In some cases, volume is high enough that logging individual events is not feasible.
 In these situations, we recommend logging summary events.

     {% highlight ruby %}